masthbuddy/Getting-and-Cleaning-Data/README.md

 Information about the variables in the datasets can be found in the file Codebook.md

 ## Code
-The full code with relevant code can be found in the file 'run_analysis.R'
+The full code with relevant comments can be found in the file 'run_analysis.R'